cloudevents/spec/http-transport-binding.md

 The batch MAY be empty.
 All batched CloudEvents MUST have the same `specversion` attribute.
-Other attributes MAY differ, including the `contenttype` attribute.
+Other attributes MAY differ, including the `datacontenttype` attribute.

 #### 3.2.3 Examples